 While women's skin often has cyclic breakouts due to hormonal fluctuations, testosterone levels make men's skin oilier than women's.

 If not cared for properly, having a beard will allow more oil and debris to build up, making acne more likely.
-There are plenty of commercially available as well as natural remedies that can be used for acne and incorporated into your routine.
+There are plenty of commercially available as well as natural remedies for acne that can be incorporated into your routine.